 Limiting the Use of USBs

 Some companies choose to limit the use of USBs.
-This can be done through specialized software that allows organizations to control a computer’s USB and peripheral ports and monitor, lockdown, and manage devices that connect to endpoints.
+This can be done through specialized software that allows organizations to control and block a computer’s USB and peripheral ports and monitor, lockdown, and manage devices that connect to endpoints.
 In this way, companies can ensure that only trusted devices can connect to a computer.
 Trusted devices can be USBs issued by the organization or reliable vendors or only secure devices such as those using encryption.

 These policies, if applied on the endpoint, will also work remotely, ensuring that computers are protected when outside the safety of the company network.